Brian Cox – Por Que Precisamos Dos Exploradores

 engineering, even arts and humanities,

-engenharia, até mesmo artes e humanidades,
+engenharia, até artes e humanidades,

 funded from the science budget,